davidlebruce/covid_vaccine_tweets/README.md

 3) There is a general upward trend of more and more tweets about the COVID-19 vaccine as it gets closer and closer to being approved by the FDA for the public in early December

-Below we get a better idea of what distinguishes the positive class from the negative class.
+Below we get a better idea of what distinguishes the positive class from the negative class, though there remains a good amount of ambiguity.
 The positive tweets showing more openness to trials, and readiness and words like 'effective' and 'ready' wherein the negative tweets there is more of a sense of doom and words like 'flu,' 'test,' and 'rate.'

 ![img](./images/highly_pos_cloud.png)
 ![img](./images/highly_neg_cloud.png)